Timeline of the Syrian civil war (2022): November

 Between 31 October and 15 November, 16 ISIS fighters, 6 Pro-Assad militiamen and 6 civilians were killed in clashes in and around the city of Daraa.

 On 4 November, a commander of the Liwa al-Quds militia was killed and several others were wounded after a mine was activated whilst searching for ISIS cells in the desert south of Deir ez-Zor.

 On 6 November, Syrian government forces shelled a camp for the displaced in the rebel-held northwestern part of Idlib, killing 9 and wounding dozens.

-Between 5-7 November, 13 Syrian soldiers and 3 HTS fighters were killed in clashes on the Sahl al-Ghab area of the Idlib frontline.
+Between 5–7 November, 13 Syrian soldiers and 3 HTS fighters were killed in clashes on the Sahl al-Ghab area of the Idlib frontline.

-On 9 November, 14 people, including some Iranian militiamen, were killed in a Israeli airstrike in the town of Abu Kamal near the border with Iraq.
+On 9 November, 14 people, including some Iranian militiamen, were killed in an Israeli airstrike in the town of Abu Kamal near the border with Iraq.

 On 13 November, 2 Syrian soldiers were killed and 3 others were wounded by 4 Israeli airstrikes on Shayrat Airbase in Homs.

 On the same day, two Syrian soldiers were killed in an ISIS ambush after an IED was activated against their vehicle on the Homs-Palmyra road.

 On the same day, a bombing occurred in Istanbul's Beyoğlu district in Turkey, killing 6 and wounding 81.
 Turkish authorities announced they suspected the PKK and the Syrian PYD of carrying out the attack.

 On 19 November, in the early hours of the morning, 4 Syrian soldiers were killed and another was injured in Israeli airstrikes on a Syrian military position on the Tartus coastline.

-In the early hours of 20 November, Turkey launched 'Operation Claw-Sword' in Syria and Iraq in response to the recent Istanbul bombing.
+In the early hours of 20 November, Turkey launched Operation Claw-Sword in Syria and Iraq in response to the recent Istanbul bombing.
 Initial attacks in Syria came in the form of airstrikes against Kurdish and Syrian Government positions in northern Syria, such as Kobani and Tell Tamer.

 On the same day, 4 Syrian soldiers were killed in an ISIS ambush whilst patrolling the desert west of Palmyra.

 On 22 November, 5 civilians were killed and another 5 were wounded after rockets were launched into the city of Azaz in northern Syria.
 The rockets were likely fired by Kurdish forces as part of recent clashes between Rojava and Turkey.

 On the same day an SDF fighter was shot dead in Al-Busayrah by ISIS insurgents.

 On 27 November, 4 drug smugglers were killed in clashes with the Jordanian army on the Syria-Jordan border near As-Suwayda.

-On 29 November, 2 Syrian soldiers were killed after ISIS forces ambushed and opened fire on their military vehicle at the T3 junction about 40km east of Palmyra.
+On 29 November, 2 Syrian soldiers were killed after ISIS forces ambushed and opened fire on their military vehicle at the T3 junction about 40 km east of Palmyra.

 In November 2022, at least 3 ISIS fighters were killed in Russian airstrikes.

 In the month of November 2022, the SOHR reported 348 people were killed in Syria.